camera-culture/cc-hardware/examples/spad_dashboard/README.md

 ## `spad_dashboard.py`

 This demo shows how you can visualize SPAD data with a dashboard.
-There are currently a number of supported dashboards, and please refer to the {mod}`~cc_hardware.tools.dashboards` documentation for more information.
+There are currently a number of supported dashboards, and please refer to the {mod}`~cc_hardware.tools.dashboard` documentation for more information.
 Also, this exampel shows how to register an explicit callback with the dashboard.
-In this case, we use {meth}`~cc_hardware.tools.dashboards.SPADDashboard.update` explicitly, so the callback can actually just be called in the main loop.
-The callback becomes helpful when you use {meth}`~cc_hardware.tools.dashboards.SPADDashboard.run`, which is blocking.
+In this case, we use {meth}`~cc_hardware.tools.dashboard.SPADDashboard.update` explicitly, so the callback can actually just be called in the main loop.
+The callback becomes helpful when you use {meth}`~cc_hardware.tools.dashboard.SPADDashboard.run`, which is blocking.

 ## `spad_wrappers.py`